-PowerShell ISE x86 - Comes preinstalled on modern versions of Windows, and comes in both 32-bit and 64-bit versions.
-When testing for use with Automox, use the 32-bit version which will run in the same environmental context as a script runs through the Automox agent.
+PowerShell ISE x86.
+This is preinstalled on modern versions of Windows, and comes in both 32-bit and 64-bit versions.
+When testing for use with Automox, use the 32-bit version which runs in the same environmental context as a script runs through the Automox agent.

 Run as System